 Use Tiling Edge Trim

 To get pretty, square corners I highly suggest you use Tiling Edge Trim.
-I totally forgot about them when it was time to install my tile and I really regret not using them near the window corners.
+I totally forgot about them when it was time to install my kitchen backsplash and I really regret not using them near the window corners.

-Overall the glass peel and stick tile cost me $194.
-I bout 28 square feet (exactly 28 tiles) I had a few leftover.
-I’m contemplating taking it all the way up the ceiling near my window, but we’ll see.
+Overall the glass peel and stick kitchen tile cost me $194.
+I bought 28 square feet (exactly 28 tiles) I had a few left over.
+I’m contemplating taking the backsplash all the way up the ceiling near my window, but we’ll see.
 Supplies were an additional $50.
 Not too shabby for a high-end look.

 It took me a few days to complete the project, 2-3 hours to lay the tile.
 The adhesive needed 24 hours to dry before grouting.
 Grouting was messy and was the hardest part because you need to make sure you fill every nook and cranny…and there are a LOT of nooks and crannies in this tile.